turbot/tailpipe-plugin-aws/docs/tables/aws_s3_server_access_log/index.md

 ### Collect logs from an S3 bucket with a prefix

-Collect S3 server access logs stored in an S3 bucket using a prefix.
+Collect logs stored in an S3 bucket using a prefix.

 ```hcl
 partition "aws_s3_server_access_log" "my_s3_logs_prefix" {